 Also be aware of how you work best.
 For some, an early morning start gets them focussed and out of the blocks early, but you may work best during the evening after contemplating what you’ve learnt earlier.
 Do you work best generating your own ideas, or do you thrive bouncing them off others in a group brainstorm?
 Do you need to start scheduling time in a diary towards specific tasks, or can you manage several projects at once, working only when something finally ‘clicks’?
 Knowing how best you work and being mindful of approaching deadlines all prevents you from feeling the need to cram in a library and pull all-nighters in order to get work completed.

-Know Varieties of Work
+Know Varieties of Work life balance

 Many students take on a job and keeping some stable income while studying can have many benefits, helping with living expenses or enhancing your CV.
 To find the type of work that is right for you, Rasheed explains the variety of work you can undertake: